Peter554/StainTools/README.md

 We use the [SPAMS](http://spams-devel.gforge.inria.fr/index.html) (SPArse Modeling Software) package.
 Use with Python via e.g https://anaconda.org/conda-forge/python-spams

-Here we show the application of the techniques to a few images (in data folder).
+Below we show the application of the techniques to a few images (in data folder).
 We normalize to the first image and for Macenko and Vahadane also show the extracted Hematoxylin channel.
 Below that are a few more challenging images (also in data folder).
-The images are taken from the [ICIAR 2018 challenge](https://iciar2018-challenge.grand-challenge.org/).
+All images are taken from the [ICIAR 2018 challenge](https://iciar2018-challenge.grand-challenge.org/).

 One change to the vanilla methods is used.
 With all images we first apply a brightness standardizing step (below).
 This is especially useful in handling the more challenging images (which are typically too dim) and does not damage performance for the other images.